chrisosaurus/atomos-ng/README.md

 atomos-ng is a simple, non-graph based, reimplementation of some of the ideas behind https://github.com/DomNomNom/atomos

-if you want a useable implementation of atomos then see https://github.com/DomNomNom/atomos_gpu
+if you want to use an implementation of atomos then see https://github.com/DomNomNom/atomos_gpu